 - 400 square foot kitchen

 - A height of 30 feet at its peak

 Distinguished Boards and Beams’ Cabin Reclamation Process

-Distinguished Boards and Beams takes pride in providing customers with only those cabins made of well preserved quality materials that have been reclaimed with the highest level of care to maintain their authenticity.
+Distinguished Boards and Beams takes pride in providing customers with only those cabins composed of well preserved quality materials that have been reclaimed with the highest level of care to maintain their condition.
 We maintain a network of scouts who are experts at identifying the highest quality hand hewn logs.
 Our staff also personally oversees the entire reclamation process to ensure that each historic log is preserved and that we leave the original log home site in better condition than we found it.

 Our professional reclamation process includes the following crucial steps:

 - Locating only the highest quality structures.
 We select only those buildings whose logs are in outstanding condition so that they may be incorporated safely and beautifully into new projects.